Latest updates on the NHL and COVID-19: Postponements, protocols, the Olympics and more

 Who are some of the players/coaches in COVID protocol right now?

 ESPN.com: Edmonton Oilers coach Dave Tippett was placed in protocol after the team's loss Tuesday night.
 A number of Carolina Hurricanes players, including Sebastian Aho, are currently in protocol and the team's game Tuesday against the Minnesota Wild was postponed.
-Boston Bruins forwards Brad Marchand and Craig Smith were placed in protocol on Tuesday.
+Boston Bruins forwards Brad Marchand and Craig Smith were placed in protocol on Tuesday and Patrice Bergeron was added Wednesday.

 How does the current flurry of players and staff entering COVID-19 protocol compare to what we saw last season?